fingerprintjs/fingerprintjs/contributing.md

 If you want to open the playground on a device outside your local network, use a tool like [Ngrok](https://ngrok.com).

-To build the playground distribution code (e.g. to upload to a static server), run:
+To build the playground distribution code (e.g. to upload it to a web server), run:

 ```bash
 yarn playground:build